cliffordp/cliff-wp-plugin-boilerplate/README.md

 Visit https://getcomposer.org/ to learn all about it.

 Here are some quick notes about Composer, in general, and this project's use of it:
 1. You need to [install Composer](https://getcomposer.org/download/) on your desktop/laptop, not your server.
-You can download it right into your `wp-plugin-name` directory.
+You can download it right into your `cliff-wp-plugin-boilerplate` directory.
 1. The `composer.json` file is the *instructions* file that tells the `composer.phar` how to build your `vendor` directory (which includes the autoloader), and possibly do other things.
 1. Run `php composer.phar install` to generate your `composer.lock` file.
 1. Because `composer.json` has `"optimize-autoloader": true` inside the config key, *you will need to run Composer's `update` if you ever add a new PHP class*